cmusphinx/cmusphinx.github.io/wiki/tutorialandroid.md

 	recognizer.startListening(searchName);

-You will get notified on speech end event in ''onEndOfSpeech'' callback of the recognizer listener.
-Then you could call ''recognizer.stop'' or ''recognizer.cancel()''.
-Latter will cancel the recognition, former will cause the final result be passed you in ''onResult'' callback.
+You will get notified on speech end event in `onEndOfSpeech` callback of the recognizer listener.
+Then you could call `recognizer.stop` or `recognizer.cancel()`.
+Latter will cancel the recognition, former will cause the final result be passed you in `onResult` callback.

-During the recognition you will get partial results in ''onPartialResult'' callback.
+During the recognition you will get partial results in `onPartialResult` callback.

 You can also access other Pocketsphinx method wrapped with Java classes in